 Ultimately, there’s a shift in consciousness from the little self to the knowing of one’s own true nature (inner divinity / spirituality), which with continued practice becomes more and more embodied and a much larger percentage of what and who one is in the world.

 This is the ‘realized’ part.

-To learn more about Reiki Classes offered in Hollywood, Florida, visit these links:
+To learn more about Reiki Classes offered in South Florida, visit these links:

 Each post for the Reiki Help Blog can take up to 7 days to write/research, proofread/edit, and post with an appropriate image and formatting.
 If you leave this space with any value, knowledge, joy or understanding, please consider making a donation of your choice.